milkcircle/milkcircle.github.io/genetics.md

 wondering whether there is anyone to catch me

 i do it anyway
-knowing the near-nil chance of you
+despite the near-nil chance of you
 finding clue after clue
 and deciphering them

 and as i fall i wonder
-do you like it?
 do you see it?
 do you hear it?
+do you like it?

 are you even here?